sesu0722/python-api/README.md

 ## Background

-In this assignment, I gathered dataset from OpenWeather to answer a fundamental question: "What's the weather like as we approach the equator?" by analyzing the coorelation between latitude and weather conditions.
+I gathered dataset from OpenWeather to answer a fundamental question: "What's the weather like as we approach the equator?" by analyzing the coorelation between latitude and weather conditions.
 Then, created a heatmap with hotel names of the cities from the dataset by using Google Map and Places API.

 ### Part I: WeatherPy